Welcome to the Federal Court. Jury duty is an important aspect of citizenship and we thank you for your time and service.

 Jury service is a direct means for citizens to participate in the judicial process.
 Jurors make decisions that have an impact on individual's lives, property and liberty.
 The jury, as an institution, has a long and distinquished history.
 As early as the English Magna Carta (1215), it was hailed as the protector of individual rights and liberties.
 In the U.S. Constitution, the Sixth Amendment provides for impartial jury trials in criminal cases.
 The Fifth Amendment guarantees the right to a grand jury indictment.
 The Seventh Amendment provides for juries in certain civil cases.

-*To learn more about eJuror, visit this link for a short video.
+*To learn more about eJuror, visit this link for more information.

-There are two types of juries serving distinct functions in the federal trial courts:
+There are 2 types of juries serving distinct functions in the federal trial courts:

 Petit (Trial) Jury: A civil petit jury is typically made up of 6 to 12 persons.
 In a civil case, the role of the jury is to listen to the evidence presented at a trial, to decide whether the defendant injured the plaintiff or otherwise failed to fulfill a legal duty to the plaintiff, and to determine what the compensation or penalty should be.
 A criminal petit jury is usually made up of 12 members.
 Criminal juries decide whether the defendant committed the crime as charged.
 The sentence usually is set by a judge.
 Verdicts in both civil and criminal cases must be unanimous, although the parties in a civil case may agree to a non-unanimous verdict.
 A jury's deliberations are conducted in private, out of sight and hearing of the judge, litigants, witnesses, and others in the courtroom.
 Please see Handbook for Trial Jurors for more information.